 You can even take a selfie at the end of Amstutz Expressway in Waukegan before Batman disappears into the Bat Cave.
 Or you could try to escape Punxsutawney, PA like weatherman Phill Connors attempted to do in "Groundhog Day."
 The end of this expressway is where the 2005 film 'Batman Begins' was shot.
 Travel along the coast of Lake Michigan where it's "cooler than a polar bear's toenails."

 History is rich in Lake County, and so are the memory makers you can create.
-Rise with the sun from your rested stay at The Inn on Sheridan, an independent boutique hotel that offers beautiful comfy accommodations in the heart of downtown Zion.
+Rise with the sun from your rested stay at Illinois Beach Hotel or The Inn on Sheridan.
+The Sheridan Road hotel is an independent boutique hotel that offers beautiful comfy accommodations in the heart of downtown Zion.
 It’s only blocks from the Lake Michigan shore and Metra Rail service.
 Grab a cup of joe at Callie's Coffeehouse & Boutique for unique items and the perfect sip of ice java, or order a bite to eat at Bailey's Corner Pub for exceptional bites and delicious cocktails.
+Also in Zion, the Illinois Beach Hotel is located along the shores of Lake Michigan offering stunning views of the body of water and the surrounding state park.
+The 92 guest room and suit facility have been recently renovated with a locally-sourced fare restaurant called Nolan's.
+The Illinois Beach Hotel is the only accommodation resting steps away from the Great Lake.

 A thirst or hunger coming on during your ride?
-Nearby in the Ravinia District in Highland Park is Lake County Libation Trail partner Ravinia Brewing Company, complete with live music and an outdoor beer garden.
-You can hear the tunes from Ravinia Festival from this brew hub.
+Nearby in the Ravinia District in Highland Park is Lake County Libation Trail partner Ravinia Brewing Company, complete with live music and an outdoor beer garden. ou can hear the tunes from Ravinia Festival from this brew hub.
+Or prior to dinner, journey to Highwood for delectable Italian cuisine at Disotto highlighted by pizza, pasta, seafood and other Neapolitian favorites.
+Other Libation Trail partners in the area include Broken Tee Brewing Co. and Pazzo di Vino in Highwood and Lynfred Winery in Highland park.

 The Shanty in Wadsworth is also a delectable option for lunch or dinner.
 The Food Network eatery featured on "Diners, Drive-ins and Dives," this renowned culinary village was voted "Best of Chicago" and an "Illinois Delicious Destination" The century-old tradition creates locally-sourced, scratch-made American and global-inspired dishes.
 Order their whiskey shrimp dish, one of the Wadsworth eatery's award-winning cuisines.